mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 [Previous](1982-11-17-Blue-Cliff-Record-Case-34) \|
 [Next](1985-06-22-Introduction-to-Buddhism)

-#### Katagiri Roshi discusses the Four Foundation of Mindfulness, adding his commentary on Zen Master Dogen’s “Thirty-seven Elements of Bodhi” (*Sanjūshichi-bon-bodai-bunpō*) chapter in Shobogenzo, which explains traditional Buddhist teachings in Mahayana terms.
+#### Katagiri Roshi discusses the Four Foundation of Mindfulness, adding his commentary on Zen Master Dogen’s “Thirty-seven Elements of Bodhi” (*Sanjūshichi-bon-bodai-bunpō*) chapter of Shobogenzo, which explains traditional Buddhist teachings in Mahayana terms.
 He begins with the first foundation: contemplation of the body as “impure”.

 **This talk is in a rough draft state.**